MrScripty/Studio-Whip/rust/documentation/tasks.md

         *   Integrates with the main `rendering_system`: Provides necessary data (vertex buffers, atlas descriptor set, pipeline) for the `rendering_system` to issue draw calls during the appropriate render phase.
 Requires defining a text-specific Vulkan pipeline and descriptor set layout for the glyph atlas sampler.
     7.  **Integrate into App:** Add the `Text` component, `FontServer`, `GlyphAtlasResource`, and the new systems to the Bevy `App`.
 Add necessary Vulkan setup for text pipeline/descriptors in a setup system.
     8.  **Test:** Spawn entities with `Transform` and `Text` components.
 Verify static text renders correctly.
 Modify `Text` component content and verify the display updates.
-- **Constraints**: Requires Task 6 completion.
+- **Constraints**: Requires Task 7 (Plugin Refactor) completion.
 Initial focus on non-wrapping, static text.
 Rendering must use the custom Vulkan backend.

-## Task 8: Text Handling - Editing & Interaction
+## Task 9: Text Handling - Editing & Interaction
 - **Goal**: Integrate `yrs` (`YText`) for collaborative data storage.
 Implement basic mouse/keyboard editing for text entities using Bevy Input and Systems.
 - **Status**: Not started
 - **Affected Components/Systems/Resources**: